 Gluten-free flour – I used my homemade flour blend with cornstarch, tapioca, and rice flours but you can use any other premade blend in this recipe!

-Gluten-free sourdough starter – use a mature starter for this recipe instead of unfed discard.
+Gluten-free sourdough starter - you can use a mature starter or starter discard for this recipe.
+If you want to use discard, add 7 grams of dry or instant yeast.
 A mature starter is a starter that was fed a few hours ago and is bubbling and rising.
-If you don’t have a starter, here is a basic recipe for a gluten-free starter.
+If you are using a mature starter, you don't need to add yeast.
+If you don't have a starter, here is a basic recipe for a gluten-free starter.

 If you don’t have sesame seeds, here are 9 great substitutes for sesame seeds you can use instead!